cisagov/ICSNPP/zeek_dnp3_parser/README.md

 This is an extension of the DNP3 protocol parser in the Zeek NSM platform.

 This is an updated version of the DNP3 protocol parser that comes with a base/default Zeek installation.
-In a base/default Zeek installation, the only DNP3 log file that gets logged is the dnp3.log file which provides a very high level overview of the DNP3 traffic we can see, but doesn't provide a lot of detailed.
+In a base/default Zeek installation, the only DNP3 log information that gets logged is the dnp3.log file which provides a very high level overview of the DNP3 traffic we can see, but doesn't provide a lot of detail.
 In this updated parser, the dnp3.log file from the original remains, but there are two added log files to give more information about the DNP3 traffic.

 There are currently 3 Zeek log files that can be output by this parser.
 These log files are defined in the [main.zeek](main.zeek) file.
 * dnp3.log